cometbft/cometbft/docs/core/subscription.md

-While CometBFT imposes no restrictions on the application with regards to the type of the event output, there are several considerations that need to be taken into account when querying events.
+While CometBFT imposes no restrictions on the application with regards to the type of the event output, there are several considerations that need to be taken into account when querying events with numeric values.

-- Queries convert all event values to `big.Float` , provided by `math/big`.
-Integers
-are converted into a float with a precision equal to the number of bits needed to represent this integer.
+- Queries convert all numeric event values to `big.Float` , provided by `math/big`.
+Integers are converted into a float with a precision equal to the number of bits needed to represent this integer.
 This is done to avoid precision loss for big integers when they are converted with the default precision (`64`).